deklol/nuke-reddit-history/README.md

 Once the script is installed, visit your Reddit profile page (e.g., `https://www.reddit.com/user/username/`).
 You will find two buttons within the `<div class="titlebox">` on the page: "Delete All Comments" and "Delete All Posts."
 Clicking these buttons will allow you to delete all comments or submitted posts on your profile page.

-Please use this script responsibly and be aware that all data deleted using this script is irreversible.
+Be aware that all data deleted using this script is irreversible.
 Make sure to back up any content you want to keep before running the script.

 ## Contributing

 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on this GitHub repository.

 ---

-Enjoy using Reddit Profile Cleaner to manage your Reddit profile more effectively!